-Mondays: Sunrise Abhaya Yoga in Brooklyn Bridge Park, 7:30am June through July 30 Early risers, this one is for you.
-On Mondays from now through July 30, salute the sun on the lawn at Pier 6 in Brooklyn Bridge Park while the rest of us are still groggily loading up on coffee and trying to figure out what to wear.
+Mondays: Sunrise Abhaya Yoga in Brooklyn Bridge Park, 7:30am June 3 through August 26, no class July 1 Early risers, this one is for you.
+On Mondays mornings, salute the sun on the lawn at Pier 6 in Brooklyn Bridge Park while the rest of us are still groggily loading up on coffee and trying to figure out what to wear.
 Registration for each free class starts at 7am, so get there early if you want to stake out a specific spot.

-Tuesdays: Sunset Yoga at North Brooklyn Farms, Williamsburg, 6:30pm through September 25 North Brooklyn Farms is hosting adults and kids yoga classes every Tuesday evening.
+Tuesdays: Sunset Yoga at North Brooklyn Farms, Williamsburg, 6:30pm through October 1 North Brooklyn Farms hosts adults and kids yoga classes every Tuesday evening.
 Adults should bring their own mats for classes led by Blue Moon Collective, kids bring themselves for classes from Yogasorri.
 Both are donation-based classes.

 Tuesdays and Thursdays: Bryant Park, Tuesdays 10am to 11am, Thursdays 6pm to 7pm, June through September If you work near Bryant Park this could be a great stop on your way home, or an excuse to take an early lunch.
-Fill out a frequent yogi card and you could get discounts on classes and events at Manduka.com.
-Mats are provided, which is extra convenient.
+You can register for the entire season using the MindBody app.
+Mats are provided first-come, first-served, which is extra convenient.

-Wednesdays: Mindful Pints at Coney Island Brewery, June 13, 27 at 7pm $5 at Coney Island Brewery on Wednesday nights in June will get you a pint and a free yoga class on the beach.
-Seems like a perfect excuse to head to the beach after work on a Wednesday.
+Thursday June 6: Mindful Pints at Coney Island Brewery, June 6 at 7pm $10 at Coney Island Brewery on this Thursday night in June will get you a pint and a free yoga class on the beach.
+Seems like a perfect excuse to head to the beach after work on a Thursday.

-Thursdays: Prospect Park Yoga, 7pm, June through August 30.
+Thursdays: Prospect Park Yoga, 7pm, June 6 through August 29 (no class July 4) .
 Establish a Thursday evening routine with yoga in the Long Meadow in Prospect Park now through the end of August.
 It’s free, but you do need to RSVP before your first class so you can acknowledge a waiver, which you can do here, as well as check out the list of instructors for the summer.

-Saturdays and Sundays at Socrates Sculpture Park, Long Island City, Saturdays 9:30am and 11 am; Sundays 10am through September 13.
+Saturdays and Sundays at Socrates Sculpture Park, Long Island City, Saturdays 9:30am and 11am; Sundays 10am through September 13.
 Ride your bike to Socrates Sculpture Park in Long Island City on a weekend morning and reward yourself with an hour of yoga and then head to Takumen for lunch.
+It’s BYO mat.

-Free one-hour bike rentals on Governors Island, every morning 10am to noon, May 24 through September 28.
+Free one-hour bike rentals on Governors Island, every weekday morning 10am to noon.
 If you want to start your day with a bike ride without the commitment of owning one in New York, come to Governor’s Island.
-You’ll have to take the ferry from lower Manhattan to get to the island, but from 10am to noon on a weekend getting on is free.
-Get there early to get on the line and spend a few hours leisurely cruising along scenic views.
+Arrive early to take the ferry from lower Manhattan to get to the island, and spend a few hours leisurely cruising along scenic views.

 Kayaking and Canoeing

-Thursdays 5:45pm-6:45pm and Saturdays 10am-3pm, Brooklyn Bridge Park Boathouse, Brooklyn Bridge Park piers 1 and 2, Downtown Brooklyn; May 31st to September.
+Thursdays 5:30pm-7pm and Saturdays and Sundays 9:30am-2pm, Brooklyn Bridge Park Boathouse, Pier 2, June through August.
 Soak in some sun, work your arms, and take in amazing views of the Brooklyn Bridge and the skyline from a kayak.
 Be sure to line up early, there’s only a limited amount of boats for everyone; rides are 20 minutes long.

-Select Saturdays, noon-4pm, Public Paddles at the North Brooklyn Boat Club, Greenpoint, June through September.
-The membership-driven North Brooklyn Boat Club invites the public aboard its 25-foot canoes on select Saturdays in summer, where its certified trip leaders bring beginners out onto Newtown Creek and often into the East River.
+Select Saturdays, noon-4pm, Public Paddles at the North Brooklyn Boat Club, Greenpoint The membership-driven North Brooklyn Boat Club invites the public aboard its 25-foot canoes on select Saturdays in summer, where its certified trip leaders bring beginners out onto Newtown Creek and often into the East River.
 It’s best to arrive early to guarantee your seat.
-The next dates are June 16, July 14 and 28, August 18 and Sept.
-8.
+The next dates are June 1 and June 15.